 The moment you see your child scratching her head you panic, don’t you?
 After all, it is every mother’s worst nightmare come true.
-If your child’s head is infested with head lice, then it’s a long battle to kill the lice and get rid of the nits (lice eggs).
+If your child’s head is infested with lice, then it’s a long battle to kill the lice and get rid of the head lice nits (eggs).

-- Head lice are infectious: yes, they are infectious but that doesn’t mean you need to ostracize the infected person.
+- Head lice are infectious: yes, they are infectious, but that doesn’t mean you need to ostracize the infected person.
 It doesn’t spread through touching hands or sharing food.
-All you need to take care is that your head shouldn’t touch the head of the infected person and you don’t share towel, bed sheet, pillow cover and comb of that person.
+All you need to take care is that your head shouldn’t touch the head of the infected person and you don’t share a towel, bed sheet, pillow cover and comb of that person.

-- All family and friends need treatment: only if they have head lice.
-If they have had head-to-head contact with the infected person in the past few weeks, then it’s advisable they undertake the treatment.
+- All family and friends need treatment: only if they have lice.
+If they have had head-to-head contact with the infected person in the past few weeks, then it’s advisable they undertake the head lice treatment.
 Also, all the infected people in the same home should undergo the treatment at the same time.

-These are my mommy’s tried and tested natural home remedies to get rid of the lice and nits.
+These are my mommy’s tried and tested natural home remedies to treat head lice

-It is no doubt bitter but also one of the most useful trees the nature has offered us.
+It is no doubt bitter, but also one of the most useful trees the nature has offered us.
 Soak some neem leaves and then crush them.
 Now apply the juice on the scalp by parting the hair.
 Keep it for an hour and wash it off with plain water.
-It smells and tastes awful but works like a charm.
+It smells and tastes awful, but works like a charm.
 You may even use neem oil for the purpose.

-Onion juice: It’s smelly but totally worth it.
+Onion juice: It’s smelly, but totally worth it.
 Grind one big onion in a juicer.
 Now part the hair and with the help of a cotton wool, apply the onion juice on the scalp.
 Keep it for some time, approx. an hour or so, and then wash it off.
 Now comb the hair and you will see the dead lice.

 Remember, these natural remedies only kill the lice and not the nits.
 So you will have to use it again after 1 week for the next 4 weeks by the time which all the nits would have matured into lice.